sisoe24/Python-Easy-Print/README.md

 ## 1.7.
 Note

-The commands `Python EasyPrint: print` and `Python EasyPrint: custom` can be executed on non Python file as well, as long as the syntax in supported (eg. `Lua`).
+The commands `Python EasyPrint: print` and `Python EasyPrint: custom` can be executed on non-Python files, as long as the syntax is supported (e.g., `Lua`).

 ## 1.7.
 Demo